-At PV, we draw on building science to understand energy efficiency ROI.
+At PV Heating & Air, we draw on building science to understand energy efficiency ROI.
 As a result, we group energy improvements into four different categories:

 - Low-hanging fruit: These are improvements with low initial costs and an almost immediate return on investment.
 Nearly everyone should take advantage of these opportunities.

-- More challenging, but worth it: Some energy efficiency upgrades cost more in the near-term but rarely require big equipment purchases.
+- More challenging, but worth it: Some energy efficiency upgrades cost more in the near term but rarely require big equipment purchases.
 They’re not cheap, but you probably won’t find them prohibitively expensive either.
-These improvements pay for themselves over time, and you’ll likely enjoy comfort and/or safety improvements in the near-term.
+These improvements pay for themselves over time, and you’ll likely enjoy the comfort and/or safety improvements in the near term.